CliveC99/project-2-quiz/README.md

 The quiz has 10 questions that show up in random order each time.

 Each question has 4 button options for answers.
-If you select the correct answer the background and answer button turn green.
-But if you select the wrong answer the background and answer buttons turn red.
+If you select the correct answer the background and correct answer button turn green.
+But if you select the wrong answer the background incorrect answer buttons turn red.

 Check out [Ireland's Quiz.](https://clivec99.github.io/project-2-quiz/index.html)